videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/getting-started.md

 import Mermaid from '@theme/Mermaid';

-# Explore audio and video calling
+# Audio / Video Getting started

 This guide will get you running with the VideoSDK audio and video calling in minutes.